 Seriously, it’s not that hard to grow salad all winter long.
-Enjoy fresh, tender, delicious salad greens indoors in recycled plastic containers under a couple of inexpensive fluorescent shop lights.
-It’s fun to grow edible plants—plus, no weeds or pests!
-Here’s how to use grow lights for salad in winter.
+Lettuce and greens are perfect for growing in containers for fresh, tender, delicious leaves—plus, no weeds or pests!
+Here’s how to grow lettuce and salad greens for winter salads!

 Growing Lettuce Under Lights

-Last year, I purchased grow lights to start seedings in early spring.
+Last year, I purchased grow lights to start seedlings in early spring.
 They’ve never been used in winter so growing salad in winter is a perfect match!

 It is not necessary to invest in the very intense lighting systems that hydroponic growers use, because vegetable and herb seedlings live indoors for but a few short weeks, and regular florescent lights are ample for their needs.
 Besides, once seedlings are up and growing, gradually exposing them to more sunlight is the best way to prepare them for life in the garden.